corda/corda-gradle-plugins/cordapp-cpk/README.md

 The plugin generates these lists using Bnd's `${classes}` macro.
 However, we may also need to update these macros as Corda evolves, and would prefer not to need to update the `cordapp-cpk` plugin at the same time.
-We can update the macros by creating this properties file in the Gradle project's root directory:
+We can therefore update the macros by modifying the
 ```
-cordapp-config-${net.corda.release.version}.properties
+net/corda/cordapp/cordapp-configuration.properties
 ```
+file inside the `net.corda.cordapp.cordapp-configuration` Gradle plugin, and then applying this new plugin to the CorDapps's root project.
+(The `cordapp-configuration` plugin is part of the Corda repository, and new versions of it will be released as part of Corda, of course.)
-where `net.corda.release.version` is a Gradle property.
-Any key inside this file that matches `Corda-*` defines a filter to generate a new manifest tag (or replace an existing tag).
+Any property key inside this file that matches `Corda-*` defines a filter to generate a new manifest tag (or replace an existing tag).
 E.g.
 ```
 Corda-Contract-Classes=IMPLEMENTS;net.corda.v10.ledger.contracts.Contract
 ```
-The plugin will append additional clauses to each filter to ensure that it still only selects public static non-abstract classes, since we don't expect this requirement to change.
+The `cordapp-cpk` plugin will append additional clauses to each filter to ensure that it still only selects public static non-abstract classes, since we don't expect this requirement to change.

 ### Dynamic Imports